Põlva: Culture and sport

 In summertime, interesting music festivals are held in Põlva.
 2011 was the first time for harmonica players to get together and play music.
 Intsikurmu Music Festival is mostly targeted to young people - good music and visuals on the walls, taking place in tender August nights.

 The inhabitants of Põlva have always been positive, youthful and fond of sports.
 In and outside the town one can practise many activities, from swimming to riding.
 The new gymnasium provides excellent opportunities for sports and the shooting gallery of Põlva has been the hothouse of top sportsmen who hit targets at various competitions.
 Handball, which can be practised in the local sports school, has been undoubtedly popular in Põlva.
-The professional players from the Serviti Handball Club have become the masters of Estonia four times and the club is also a serious competitor outside Estonia.
+The professional players from the Serviti Handball Club have become the champions of Estonia four times and the club is also a serious competitor outside Estonia.